GoogleCloudPlatform/firebase-extensions/firestore-incremental-capture/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Collection path: What is the path to the collection that contains the strings that you want to translate?
+* Collection path: What is the path to the collection that contains the strings that you want to capture all changes of?
+Use `*` to capture all collections.

 * Bigquery dataset Id: The id of the Bigquery dataset to sync data to.

-* Bigquery table Id: The id of the Bigquery table to sync data to. example: sync
+* Bigquery table Id: The id of the Bigquery table to sync data to.

-* Bucket name: In which storage bucket do you want to keep converted text?

 * Backup instance Id: The name of the Firestore instance to backup the database to.